SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Either there *is* a value, and you can unwrap the optional to access that value, or there *isn't* a value at all.

-> Note: The concept of optionals doesn't exist in C or Objective-C.
-> The nearest thing in Objective-C is
-> the ability to return `nil` from a method that would otherwise return an object,
-> with `nil` meaning “the absence of a valid object.”
-> However, this only works for objects --- it doesn't work for
-> structures, basic C types, or enumeration values.
-> For these types,
-> Objective-C methods typically return a special value (such as `NSNotFound`)
-> to indicate the absence of a value.
-> This approach assumes that the method's caller knows there's a special value to test against
-> and remembers to check for it.
-> Swift's optionals let you indicate the absence of a value for *any type at all*,
-> without the need for special constants.

 Here's an example of how optionals can be used to cope with the absence of a value.
 Swift's `Int` type has an initializer which tries to convert a `String` value into an `Int` value.